MicrosoftDocs/azure-docs/articles/iot-dps/quick-enroll-device-x509.md

 5. On the top menu, select **+ Add:**.

-6. Enter your root or intermediate CA certificate name, and upload the *.pem* or *.cer* file.
+6. Enter a name for your root or intermediate CA certificate, and upload the *.pem* or *.cer* file.

 7. Select **Set certificate status to verified on upload**.